bespokesy/hugo-calendly-shortcode/README.md

 Now your Calendly link will say "Book a time to talk now!"

+## More documentation
+For more details on how to use the shortcode, and what you can do with it, visit the [documentation](https://docs.hcs.bespokesy.dev/overview/).

+The docs will show [examples of shortcode snippets](https://docs.hcs.bespokesy.dev/examples/hugo-calendly-shortcode/) and what it looks like, available shortcode [parameters](https://docs.hcs.bespokesy.dev/parameters/), how to [solve errors or warnings](https://docs.hcs.bespokesy.dev/errors_warnings/), and more.

 # Advanced features with hugo-calendly-shortcode-plus
 I am building a version with more features for Calendly Premium or Pro owners.
 Additional features will enable you to:
+- Use advanced customization features available to Calendly Premium users
-- Apply CSS styles to customize the look and feel for Calendly
+- Apply styles to customize the look and feel for Calendly
 - Add UTM parameters to track your embedded Calendly forms
 - Pull parameter sets from different sources:
-  - Shortcode parameters (same as with this version),
+  - Parameters added to the shortcode itself (same as with this version),
   - Hugo page front-matter,
   - Hugo site configuration parameters,
   - Hugo data files, or